Davis Center: Programming

 Lasker Rink was host to an annual charity adult hockey tournament, The Central Park Classic, taking place over Presidents Day weekend, ran by the Canadian Association of New York, which drew teams from all over the northeast, including teams from Canada.
 Funds raised were donated to area youth hockey programs, including Ice Hockey in Harlem.

-Some of the hockey programs that operated at Lasker Rink include:
+Some of the hockey programs that operated at Lasker Rink included: